 Root Canals – Chaska, MN

 One of the most common dental emergencies that we deal with at White Oak Dental are painful toothaches caused by infections hidden deep beneath the surface of the tooth.
 Our goal is to never get rid of a natural tooth if we’re able to, because we understand how important they are to your confidence and daily life.
 That’s why we offer root canal therapy in Chaska.
 Although this procedure has a scary reputation, you’ll be pleased to know that’s not the case at all.
 With our pain-free root canal treatment, we’ll be able to cure your toothache while preserving your natural tooth.
+In some cases, a referral to an endodontist may be necessary.

 Signs You May Need Root Canal Therapy